 Each Netspend account can get 5% APY on up to $1,000 (it used to be up to $5,000 but that’s changed).
 Since it has such a low limit, it’s probably not worth mentioning it.
 We’re keeping it here mainly because many of us already have this account set up and some will decide to keep $1,000 in the account for the 5% rate.

 - Limit of just $1,000

 Memory Bank – 1.5% (Link)

 Memory Bank offers a 1.5% APY interest rate for the first year on balances up to $250,000.

 I’m putting this one last since it’s only valid for one year and mainly worthwhile for someone with very high cash reserves, but for the right person this might actually deserves to be first.

 In the end, someone who wants to have a lot of liquid funds can get pretty good interest rates if they are willing to juggle many accounts and requirements.

 Not all of these accounts are incredible deals due to the limits and requirements.
 Some people will find one easier than another depending on how easy it is for you to do debit card purchases, direct deposits, etc.

 We also did a write up to calculate what you’ll actually net dollar-for-dollar by getting each of these high-yield accounts instead of putting it in a regular 1% savings account, see High-Yield Savings Accounts: Profit per Account for more details.
-CCU topped in at $580, and most of the others ranged from $306 – $194.
+The amounts range from $580 at the top to $39 at the bottom.